leehodges/CodeLabsApi/README.md

 <div id="general">

+## API Documentation

+We are using swagger for API Documentaion.
+By default only the localhost server is setup.
+Going into swagger_helper to setup the production & staging urls

+API documentation is available at `/api-docs` and is protected by basic auth.
+The username and password are set in the environment variables.

 ## Test Suite

-You can run the test suite by calling `rails test`.
-This project uses MiniTest.
+You can run the test suite by calling `rspec`.
+This project uses RSpec for controller tests through swagger.

 ## Background Processing